AF-algebras and topology of mapping tori: Introduction

-{\bf D. Applications.} An application of theorem \ref{thm1} is straightforward, since stable homomorphisms of the fundamental $AF$-algebras are easier to detect, than continuous maps between manifolds $N_{\psi}$ and $M_{\varphi}$; such homomorphisms are bijective with the inclusions of certain ${\Bbb Z}$-modules lying in a (real) algebraic number field.
+{\bf D. Applications.} Theorem \ref{thm1} has a natural application, since stable homomorphisms of the fundamental $AF$-algebras are easier to detect, than continuous maps between manifolds $N_{\psi}$ and $M_{\varphi}$; such homomorphisms are in bijection with the inclusions of certain ${\Bbb Z}$-modules lying in a (real) algebraic number field.
 Often it is possible to prove, that no inclusion is possible and, thus, draw a topological conclusion about the maps (an obstruction theory).
-Namely, since ${\Bbb A}_{\psi}$ is stationary, it has a constant incidence matrix $B$; the splitting field of the polynomial $det~(B-xI)$ we denote by $K_{\psi}$ and call $Gal~(K_{\psi}|{\Bbb Q})$ a {\it Galois group} of the algebra ${\Bbb A}_{\psi}$.
-(The field $K_{\psi}$ is always a Galois extension of ${\Bbb Q}$.)
+Namely, since ${\Bbb A}_{\psi}$ is stationary, it has a constant incidence matrix $B$; the splitting field of the polynomial $det~(B-xI)$ we denote by $K_{\psi}$ and call $Gal~(K_{\psi}|{\Bbb Q})$ the {\it Galois group} of the algebra ${\Bbb A}_{\psi}$.
 Suppose that $h: {\Bbb A}_{\psi}\to {\Bbb A}_{\varphi}$ is a stable homomorphism; since the corresponding invariant foliations ${\cal F}_{\psi}$ and ${\cal F}_{\varphi}$ are induced, their Plante groups are included $P({\cal F}_{\varphi})\subseteq P({\cal F}_{\psi})$ and, therefore, ${\Bbb Q}(\lambda_{B'})\subseteq K_{\psi}$, where $\lambda_{B'}$ is the Perron-Frobenius eigenvalue of the matrix $B'$ attached to ${\Bbb A}_{\varphi}$.
-Thus, stable homomorphisms are bijective with subfields of the algebraic number field $K_{\psi}$; their classification achieves perfection in terms of the Galois theory, since the subfields are one-to-one with the subgroups of $Gal~({\Bbb A}_{\psi})$ \cite{M}.
+Thus, stable homomorphisms are in bijection with subfields of the algebraic number field $K_{\psi}$; their classification achieves perfection in terms of the Galois theory, since the subfields are in a one-to-one correspondence with the subgroups of $Gal~({\Bbb A}_{\psi})$ [Morandi 1996] \cite{M}.
 In particular, when $Gal~({\Bbb A}_{\psi})$ is simple, there are only trivial stable homomorphisms; thus, the structure of $Gal~({\Bbb A}_{\psi})$ is an obstruction (an invariant) to existence of a continuous map between the manifolds $N_{\psi}$ and $M_{\varphi}$.
 Is our invariant effective?
 The answer is positive for a class of the so-called tight torus bundles; in this case $N_{\psi}$ is given by a monodromy matrix, which is similar to the matrix $B$.
 The obstruction theory for the tight torus bundles of any dimension can be completely determined; it reduces to a divisibility test for a finite set of natural numbers.
-For the sake of clarity, the test is done in dimension $m=2,3$ and $4$ and followed by the numerical examples.
+For the sake of clarity, the test is done in dimension $m=2,3$ and $4$ and followed by the numerical examples. \begin{rmk} \textnormal{ Notice that for the tight torus bundles (see Section 3.2) our results can be proved using the theory of hyperbolic diffeomorphism $\psi: T^m\to T^m$ alone; however, our approach seems to be more general leading to the essentially new topological invariants. } \end{rmk}